 Seek Like Minds – Brands can be some of your strongest partners.
-If your pet business has dedicated itself to a specific product, a unique technique or developed a peerless process… Reach out to those (and affiliated) brands and engage with them and all their socials.
+If your salon has dedicated itself to a specific product, a unique technique or developed a peerless process… Reach out to those (and affiliated) brands and engage with them and all their socials.
 Get connected online and at the head – seek out campaign opportunities from corporate brands – they love to feature their clients, especially enthusiastic brand ambassadors.
 So become one.

 4. Earn Their Loyalty

 Have you been on the fence about whether or not to start a loyalty program?
 Well, you should – and right now might be the perfect time to sit down and plan yours.
 One that makes the most sense for your business and your clients.
 Reward top-level customers and grow brand loyalty and provide an incentive to other customers to strive for higher levels.
 Loyalty programs shouldn’t just cost you product – done right, they can turn your best clients into even better ones.
-The Daysmart Pet Groom app includes an easy to use, a flexible loyalty program that can be tailored to fit your clients, your brand and your goals.
+The Daysmart Salon app includes an easy to use, flexible loyalty program that can be tailored to fit your clients, your brand and your goals.

 5. Social Distancing (not!)